aaron-wheeler/SFIArtificialStockMarket.jl/src/ABM/README.md

   - `δ` : an agent's asynchronous sequence of random learning frequency (term used for GA selection)
   - `a`: linear forecasting parameter; uniform about [`0.7, 1.2`] # **TODO: Remove from this spot?**
   - `b`: linear forecasting parameter; uniform about [`-10.0, 19.002`] # **TODO: Remove from this spot?**
-  - `JX`: crossover for genetic algorithm (probability of recombination)
+  - `pGAcrossover`: crossover for genetic algorithm (probability of recombination)
   - `τ`: relevant horizon length for accuracy-updating parameter for predictor # **TODO: Move to model properties?**
   - `s`: fitness measure specificity; number of bits that are set in the predictor's condition array